Farmers in Transition: Evaluating Options for Change

 - Other OSU Fact Sheets in this series

 Often it is only when circumstances force us to reexamine our daily routines and plans that we do so.
-High feed and grain prices fueled by growth in demand for biofuels, for instance, are causing many producers to rethink farm plans, either to take advantage of high prices as a crop producer or to seek lower cost feed inputs as a livestock producer.
+High input prices fueled by inflation and geopolitical disruptions of imports, for instance, are causing many producers to rethink farm plans, either to reduce inputs as a crop producer or to seek lower cost feed inputs as a livestock producer.
 Within an industry, periods of high profitability often do not provide an incentive to change.
 But “good” times may be the best time for a business audit and fine-tuning; when businesses are in financial trouble, the options available for change are often very limited.

 The discussion that follows is intended to be a guide in beginning an internal audit of the farm business.